buonzz/composer-library-template/README.md

 * Easy to use to any framework or even a plain php file

 I encourage that you put more information on this readme file instead of leaving it as is.
-See [http://www.darwinbiler.com/designing-and-making-the-readme-file-for-your-github-repository/](How to make a README file) for more info.
+See [How to make a README file](http://www.darwinbiler.com/designing-and-making-the-readme-file-for-your-github-repository/) for more info.